Almazick/AdBlock-Web-GUI/README.md

 Using Tomato firmware just put all the files in /var/wwwext/

+You can access GUI by openning in browser http://routerIP/ext/ads.sh

 adblockpath="/var/wwwext/adblock.sh" 	-	location of adblock.sh by Jerrm

 pixelservip="192.168.1.254"			 	-	Pixelserv IP address